jbodika/CART210-glossary/keywords/JPEG.md

 anti-progressive way of dealing with problems, by cramming in more where we shouldn't.

 [^JPEG]: Joint Photographic Experts Group (2024).
 "JPEG - About JPEG".
 Retrieved from https://jpeg.org/about.html.
 [^IEEE]: Wallace, G. K. 1991.
-“The JPEG Still Picture Compression Standard.”
-IEEE Transactions on Consumer Electronics 38 (1): xviii–xxxiv. https://ieeexplore.ieee.org/document/125072.
+“The JPEG Still Picture Compression Standard.” *IEEE Transactions on Consumer Electronics* 38 (1): xviii–xxxiv. https://ieeexplore.ieee.org/document/125072.
-[^RAW]: Bennett, Michael J. and Wheeler, F. Barry, "Raw as Archival Still Image Format: A Consideration" (2010).
-Published Works.
+[^RAW]: Bennett, Michael J. and Wheeler, F. Barry, "Raw as Archival Still Image Format: A Consideration" (2010). *Digital Commons Published Works*.
 2023. https://digitalcommons.lib.uconn.edu/libr_pubs/23
 [^DATA]: Viola, Bill.
 “Chapter 31: Will There Be Condominiums in Data Space?”
 Essay, 1982.
-In The New Media Reader, edited by Noah Wardrip-Fruin and Nick Montfort, 460–66.
+In *The New Media Reader*, edited by Noah Wardrip-Fruin and Nick Montfort, 460–66.
 Cambridge, MA: 2003